OrdinaryMagician/stinger_m/GunLore.md

 A barely portable weapon.
 Usually these are mounted on ships, you know...

 Primary fire: Shoots each barrel one at a time.
-A direct hit is usually not survivable by unarmored targets.
+A direct hit is pretty much lethal for unarmored targets.

 Secondary fire: Fires four barrels simultaneously.
 Watch out for the massive recoil.